mattmaynes2/java-tftp/README.md

 This shows the steady state transfer when writing to a file on the server from the client.

-## Timing Diagrams
-Contains all of the timing diagrams for this iteration that represent the transfers during error scenarios.

 ## Source Code Structure